 Svitolina Explains Reasons For Not Shaking Hands With Russian Opponent At Roland Garros

-Elina Svitolina's match against Anna Blinkova during the third round of the 2023 Roland Garros ended without a handshake.
+Elina Svitolina's match against Anna Blinkova during the third round of the 2023 Roland Garros ended without a handshake, and after the match, the Ukrainian player explained her actions.

-Instead, it was Svitolina's decision to forego the customary post-match handshake, something her Ukrainian compatriot, Marta Kostyuk, had also decided against earlier in the tournament when she met Aryna Sabalenka to a chorus of boos from the French crowd.
-It's a departure from the norm that stirred intrigue in an already politically tense atmosphere.
+Instead, it was Svitolina's decision to refuse a handshake with her opponent, something her Ukrainian compatriot, Marta Kostyuk, had also decided against earlier in the tournament when she met Aryna Sabalenka.

 Svitolina herself is trying to help as she has donated all of her prize money from her recent triumph to Ukraine, and the Ukrainian plans to donate also prize money earned at the 2023 Roland Garros.